 Action

-s are objects that can be passed to other apps via a Notification
+objects can be passed to other apps using a Notification

 to